Patrick O'Leary, Executive Director

 Thomas Golden - Development Director

 Thomas grew up heavily involved in theatre and always wanted to turn that passion into a career.
 Working at the Opera House is his dream come true and to make a good thing even better—he can walk to work!
 Thomas has a wide range of experience in non-profit and the arts but has also done just about everything under the sun from professional writing to scrubbing bathrooms.
+He also serves as an adjunct instructor of theatre at BHSU-Rapid City Campus.
 He is a Sturgis Brown High School Alumnus and moved back to the Black Hills in 2013 after serving for seven years in the US Navy, primarily in Sicily and Afghanistan.
 He has a wife and three children and loves to explore the hills with them